Stay up to date

-- Robert Tappan Morris was prosecuted under the fraud and deception charge, first-ever case under the Computer Fraud and Abuse Act,1986.
+- Robert Tappan Morris was prosecuted under the fraud and deception charge, the first-ever case under the Computer Fraud and Abuse Act,1986.

-Often called as ‘trojans’, based on story of wooden horse used to trick Troy defenders, are a type of viruses that masquerade as computer software or legit files.
+Often called ‘trojans’, based on the story of the wooden horse used to trick Troy defenders, are a type of viruses that masquerade as computer software or legit files.
 When downloaded on a victim’s computer, trojans execute to perform certain tasks such as stealing information or other malicious activities without user’s consent.

 Most commons forms of trojan horses include:

-- RAT, stands for Remote Access Trojan, is one of the most popular trojans that is designed to allow remote access control to an attacker.
+- RAT stands for Remote Access Trojan is one of the most popular trojans that is designed to allow remote access control to an attacker.

 - Backdoor trojans that allow access to its handlers (attackers) to keep a communication channel open for transferring of data, system control or allow for further exploitation.